TTV-VOXindie/factorio-blueprint-book/BlueprintStringToJson/BlueprintStringToJsonGitHubAction/Main README Template.md

 # Factorio Image Assets

-All [Factorio image assets](Factorio Image Assets) are subject to the terms of service found here: https://factorio.com/terms-of-service
+All [Factorio image assets](Factorio%20Image%20Assets) are subject to the terms of service found [here](https://factorio.com/terms-of-service).